 And next thing you know, it’s Nixon and Elvis.

-The post "And There is Nixon and Elvis" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/12/nixon-and-elvis/) on December 8, 2014.
+The post "And There is Nixon and Elvis" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2014/12/nixon-and-elvis/) on December 8, 2014.